 - a.
 A Definition tag does not appear in a tag group at the top level in an annotation. - b.
 A definition's enclosing tag group is missing the inner tag group (.i.e., the definition's contents). - c.
 A definition's enclosing tag group contains more than a Definition tag and an inner group. - d.
 A definition's inner tag group contains Definition, Def or Def-expand tags. - e.
 A definition uses curly braces. - f.
 A definition that includes a placeholder (#) does not have exactly two # characters. - g.
 A definition has placeholders (#) in incorrect positions. - h.
 Definitions of the same name appear with and without a #. - i.
-Multiple Definition tags with same name are encountered. - j.
+Multiple Definition tags with same name are encountered. j.
 A tag with a required or unique attribute appears in a definition. - k.
-A definition appears in an unexpected place such as an events file or in a sidecar dictionary that contains non-definition entries.
+A definition appears in an unexpected place such as an events file.